FaserF/hassio-addons/whatsapp/DOCS.md

 ## ⚙️ Configuration

-Configure the add-on via the **Configuration** tab in the Home Assistant add-on page.
+Configure the app via the **Configuration** tab in the Home Assistant app page.

 ### Options